Bridgeport Harbor

 Bridgeport Harbor is an inlet on the north side of Long Island Sound in Bridgeport, Connecticut.
 It was carved by the retreat of the glaciers during the last ice age approximately 13,000 years ago.

 Bridgeport Harbor is a federal shipping port and a terminus of the Bridgeport & Port Jefferson Steamboat Company, one of the oldest ferry companies in the nation.
 It is due east of the smaller Black Rock Harbor which is also in the city of Bridgeport.

-A section of the harbor is planned to be reconstructed as a offshore wind port, serving the Vineyard Wind and Park City Wind projects.
+A section of the harbor is planned to be reconstructed as an offshore wind port, serving the Vineyard Wind and Park City Wind projects.

 Geography

 Bridgeport's Success Lake (Connecticut) and Stilman Pond both egress via the Yellow Mill Channel and into the tidal marsh at the top of the harbor.
 The Pequonnock River empties into the inlet on its north end while the Tongue Point Light is at the western end of the mouth of the harbor.